DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-09-25-subjects-bursaries-and-skes.md

 ---
 title: Subjects, bursaries and SKE courses
-description: An iteration on the MVP, with full course pages and a subject filter with bursary and SKE information.
+description: An iteration on the MVP, with full course pages and a subject filter with bursary and SKE information
 date: 2018-09-25
 screenshots:
   items: